flatironinstitute/sciware/12_Functions/main.md

 ## Future Sessions

 - Future sessions planned:
-  - git+github with Software Carpentry Sep 25-26 (2 day session!)
-  - Designing APIs and software library interfaces
   - Data storage file formats (hdf5, numpy, parquet, sqlite, ...)
 - Suggest topics and vote on options in #sciware Slack

 ## Today's Agenda

-- Environment variables
-  - Introduction
-  - Specific variables
+- What is a functions?
-  - Control
+- Writing a function
-- Shells
+- Extracting a function
-  - Comparison
+- Hands-on exercise
-  - Features
+- Discussion